Skip to main content

 Finally, let’s run the getOrders API every time the dropdown option changes.
 This will filter the Monthly Revenue chart to only show the revenue of the selected product.

 When the dropdown option is changed, an event called onOptionChange is fired.
-You can attach multiple Triggers to components that run when events such as onOptionChange are fired.
-These Triggers can be used to call APIs, Open URLs, and open other Superblocks Apps.
-This is what makes your app dynamic.
+You can attach multiple event handlers to component events, and they will run each time the event is fired.
+These event handlers can be used to call APIs, run JavaScript, update other components, and more, making your app dynamic

 1. Click on the Product dropdown